-A Short Note on Ethnonationalism in and around Manipur
+A Short Note on Ethnonationalism in and Around Manipur

-The State is an individual writ large.
+The State is an individual writ large.PLATO

 Preface

 A backgrounder: Referring to the above idea of Plato, it is easy to see how some parts of the world, especially in the Third World, are going through relentless unrest and all sorts of forced misunderstanding and miscommunication.
 Simply put this way, if a family is rich, they will still have problems.
 It is human nature.
 They have their own agencies, as they navigate through their life paths.
 It is the opposite in the other parts of the world.
 The individual represents the worst epitome of rebellion in the worst ways in these corners of the world.
-Check the areas in the world below that have the problem of insurgency, militancy and armed movements.
+Check below the various corners in the world that have the problem of insurgency, militancy and armed movements.
 (PS: The term Third World might be offensive to some people, but their sensitive reaction does not change the reality.)

 A rich country such as the United States has its own problems, ranging from opioid epidemic to the ever-widening gap between the rich and the poor.
 Yet, the condition is entirely different in so-called conflict zones, irrespective of which part of the globe they belong to.
 Out there in developed regions, nobody will pick up arms to fight against the government.
 There have been Luddites and anarchists in those places; but those exceptions only prove the rule.